sr39/gizmo-debug/scripts/gizmo_documentation.md

 **FIRE\_PHYSICS\_DEFAULTS**: Enables the FIRE modules, default values for all below (see FIRE wiki for more details on recommended settings and compiler flags for FIRE simulations).
 FIRE simulations always should use **exactly** the same code-base and code options -- make sure you consult the FIRE wiki to be sure you are using the correct frozen code version, flags, parameter-settings, etc, so that your run is exactly the same source code and options as all other FIRE runs (all FIRE runs requre this).

 **GALSF\_FB\_GASRETURN**: Enables gas mass recycling and energy deposition from stellar winds.
 Mass is moved from star particles to nearby gas, together with the appropriate metal, momentum, and energy content, according to the time, metallicity, and mass-dependent yields from all wind sources in Starburst99.
 So at early times, for example, when O-star winds dominate, the returned material is very high energy, but later (when AGB winds dominate), it is much lower-energy.
+This requires **GALSF\_FB\_SNE\_HEATING** in order to work properly.

 **GALSF\_FB\_HII\_HEATING**: Enables local photo-ionization heating by young star particles.
 This calculates the total number of ionizing photons per unit time from Starburst99 for each star, and then makes a stromgren approximation -- moving outward from the star, it ionizes every un-ionized particle until it runs out of photons. those particles are flagged so that they cant cool below some minimum temperature ~10^4 K (set in the parameterfile) for the rest of the timestep (and are heated to that temperature if already below it).
 This is not meant to mock up cosmological photo-ionization, and in fact will cut off before it gets to the relevant distances (for speed/stability reasons) -- it doesnt include effects like scattering or redshifting out of resonance or finite light travel time that are necessary for those scales.

 **GALSF\_FB\_SNE\_HEATING**: Enables explicit tracking of SNe explosions.
 This includes both Type-II (rates from Starburst99) and Type-I (with a fitting function for both prompt and delayed components from Manucci et al. 2006).
 The rates are continuous (and fully time+metallicity dependent), and each timestep the number of SNe associated with a given particle is drawn from a Poisson distribution with the appropriate expectation value.
 Then the physical SNe energy, momentum, mass, and metals are deposited in gas within a kernel of the star particle.
 This can be set to an integer value for numerical testing purposes to experiment with different SNe coupling schemes, which are (for example) con-conservative or act like a grid code (regardless of the particle arrangement) -- such modes are NOT RECOMMENDED and should never be used except for testing purposes.
 Unless you know what you are doing, always set this flag =1 (the default value).

 **GALSF\_FB\_RPROCESS\_ENRICHMENT**: This will make the code track an additional set of "dummy" elements (which do not have any dynamical effects).
 The motivation was to study a wide range of models for R-process element enrichment via neutron-star mergers, but this could easily be used to study any passive scalars in the ISM.
 The value GALSF\_FB\_RPROCESS\_ENRICHMENT should be set to an integer giving the number of dummy species.
 The default GALSF\_FB\_RPROCESS\_ENRICHMENT=4 will follow the default code for 4 different models of R-process enrichment (each of the 4 follows a different delay-time distribution).
 The additional metals will be appended to the usual metallicity array in the snapshot, following after the "usual" elements in order.
-For the default implementation here, the assumed enrichment for each species is (0) rate = 1e-5 event/Msun/Myr after tmin=3e7 yr, zero before, and elements shared to all neighbors, (1) tmin=3e6 yr, rate=1e-5, (2) tmin=3e7 yr, rate=1e-6, (3) tmin=3e6 yr, rate=1e-6
+For the default implementation here, the assumed enrichment for each species is (0) rate = 1e-5 event/Msun/Myr after tmin=3e7 yr, zero before, and elements shared to all neighbors, (1) tmin=3e6 yr, rate=1e-5, (2) tmin=3e7 yr, rate=1e-6, (3) tmin=3e6 yr, rate=1e-6.
+This flag requires **GALSF\_FB\_SNE\_HEATING** to work properly.

 **GALSF\_FB\_RT\_PHOTONMOMENTUM**: Enable long-range radiation pressure effects.
 Specifically, enabling GALSF\_FB\_RT\_PHOTONMOMENTUM calculates the luminosity of each star particle (in standard fashion from Starburst99) and feeds it into the gravity tree as a repulsive 1/r^2 force, with the 'strength' at each point determined by the relevant absorption cross-section (integrated over three crude wavelength intervals in UV, optical, and IR - thats an approximation to a full spectrum, which compared to the other uncertainties here is actually quite accurate).
 The relevant code is in the "forcetree.c" code.
 Because its incorporated into the gravtree structure, it incurs very little cost and has no problems with the tree being spread across multiple processors, etc. If GALSF\_FB\_RT\_PHOTONMOMENTUM *and* RT\_FIRE\_FIX\_SPECTRAL\_SHAPE are enabled, then the spectral shape of the emission is assumed to be *uniform* everywhere in time and space in the simulation (the luminosity from each star changes, but the SED shape -- i.e. relative amount in UV/optical/IR -- is fixed).
 The fraction of the emission in each wavelength interval is then set 'by hand' with the parameters PhotonMomentum\_fUV/PhotonMomentum\_fOPT in the parameterfile.
 If RT\_FIRE\_FIX\_SPECTRAL\_SHAPE is *disabled* (the default), then the SED shape emerging from each local region around each star particle is calculated self-consistently, by calculating the 'initial' emission as a function of stellar age (the Starburst99 spectrum) and then attenuating it with the opacity estimated from the local density and density gradients.
 In this case, the parameters PhotonMomentum\_fUV and PhotonMomentum\_fOPT set a *minimum* escape fraction from each star particle in these wavelengths.